Microsoft Defender for Identity

 You can connect Incode identity verification to Microsoft Sentinel so that when Defender for Identity raises a suspicious activity incident, your security team can send the flagged user a biometric verification link.
 The result is posted back to Sentinel automatically, giving your team the identity confirmation they need to resolve or escalate the incident.

-This integration is well-suited for Identity Threat Detection and Response (ITDR) workflows where you need to distinguish real security incidents from false positives caused by legitimate employees travelling, working from new devices, or logging in at unusual hours.
+This integration works well for Identity Threat Detection and Response (ITDR) workflows where you need to distinguish real security incidents from false positives.
+False positives can be caused by legitimate employees travelling, working from new devices, or logging in at unusual hours.

 Prerequisites